Software Development and Maintenance Plan

 Integration tests are included in software system tests.

-9 Maintenance Activities
+9 Validation Activities

 SOUP issue trackers are checked at least once every 6 months.
 The verification date is updated in the SOUP list accordingly.